About the Narrator

 “I’ll get back to you,” I said.

 So I thought about it.
 I really thought about it.
 How disgusting, I concluded.
 We all die, and along the way we amass trinkets and curiosities and why-nots and what-the-fucks.
 When we die, we are gone, but our things remain.
-There is an epilogue of what smells like us, what we never dusted, what we never finished putting together, what we found on sale, what we never needed, what we used every day, what we kept from those who died before us, what we refused to throw out.
+There is an epilogue of what we acquired and accumulated.
 Our shit outlives us, and those left behind are compelled to calculate our wholesale worth based on that shit’s value on the secondary market.
 The auction becomes our proving ground, the landfill our detractor.

 Who we were and what we did?
 That’s a separate ledger.